Updated: 11/04/2017 by Computer Hope

 2. In data management or a file system, a link refers to the capability of sharing or viewing shared information.

-3. On the Internet, a link is more appropriately referred to as a hyperlink.
+3. On the Internet, a link is more appropriately referred to as a hyperlink and is what connects web pages to other web pages.

 4. Linux command, see the link command page for additional information about this command.